 Design Rules are About More Than Just Routing

 Design rules are indispensable when you work on complex devices.
-Most likely, you’ll need to rely heavily on constraints editors, design rule checks, management, and component definition tools.
+Most likely, you’ll need to rely heavily on constraints editors, design rule checks, library management, and component definition tools.
 With so many design rules that need to be defined, having a smooth visual interface that shows you to see the board features that relate to the design rule.
 Issues like trace and pad clearance, silkscreen to solder mask clearance and much more should be controllable within a single dialog.

 Specifying design rules goes beyond defining routing specifications, via dimensions, or copper pour areas.
 Your design software should allow you to define specifications on propagation delay, edge times, time of flight, and other design intents for maintaining signal integrity.
 Despite the importance of these design aspects, some PCB design packages still do not include rules checking in these areas.
 Defining these important specifications is easy when PCB design happens in a unified environment.